lorin/alloy-consistency-models/README.md

 > [W]e denote operation invocations using history events of the form (ι, o), where ι is an identifier from a countably infinite
 > set EventId and o ∈ Op

 In Alloy, we'll call a history event *HEvent*.
-We'll also distinguish between reads and writes.
+We'll also distinguish between read and write operations, as well as read and write events.
+We'll use those distinctions later.

 ```alloy
 sig EventId {}